MeryemAk/dRNASeq/README.md

 ## Installation Linux
 ### Prerequisites
 On Linux, only Docker is needed: the workflow is started from a Nextflow container.
 Users can also opt to install Nextflow (https://www.nextflow.io/docs/latest/getstarted.html).

-If you want to start the pipeline from FAST5 files, an account on Oxford Nanopore Technologies (ONT) is necessary to use Guppy.
-Guppy can then be easily implemented in the pipeline if the Docker image of Guppy is provided in de config file.
-Due to the terms and conditions of ONT, we are not allowed to redistribute Oxford Nanopore software.

 ## Quick start
 1) Ensure that the assembly.nf script and the nextflow.config file are stored in a folder within your home directory.
 The data to be analyzed must also be placed in this folder.
 For details on the required input folder structure, refer to the mandatory parameters.
 If you don’t necessarily want to use Docker-in-Docker but still want to run Nextflow outside of a Docker container, you can skip this step and proceed to step 3